mkondel/jimp-exif-text/README.md

 # jimp-exif-text
-Demonstrate a bug with EXIF rotated images
+Demonstrate a bug with EXIF rotated images.
+There is now a workaround, please see the current code and the fixed image below.

 # Steps to reproduce
 1. checkout this repo
 2. `yarn`
 3. `yarn start`
-4. `output.jpg` should get created in the same directory
+4. `output.jpg` and `output-fixed.jpg` should get created in the same directory

 # Original image
 ![](input.jpg)